shimaore/most-couchdb/db.coffee.md

         .send doc
         .then ({body}) -> body

+Get a document, optionally at a given revision.

       get: (_id,{rev} = {}) ->
         uri = new URL ec(_id), @uri
         uri.searchParams.set 'rev', rev if rev?